-The projects varied in size, many were small scale, with 25 projects staffed by fewer than 10 people (employed or volunteering).
-Relating to the costs incurred by the projects, staffing was the most mentioned cost incurred, this includes the payment of staff salaries, management and operational support costs, training and payment for guest speakers or workers.
+Relating to the costs incurred by the projects, staffing is the most mentioned cost incurred, this includes the payment of staff salaries, management and operational support costs, training and payment for guest speakers or workers.
 Respondents also mentioned the cost of resources and equipment in general, including outgoings such as stationary, printing, administration, office costs (mobiles/I.T.), materials used for activities, food, and refreshments, as well as travel costs.
 Upkeep of buildings and maintenance costs as well as costs associated with venue/premises hire, utilities/bills and insurance featured in the responses.
 Finally, other costs included accreditation costs (Baby Friendly Initiative), licensing and locations for days out.

+Funding Sources

-Many of the projects (45/54) received funding from various sources, predominantly from public bodies, followed by the private and charity sector.
-Additionally, most projects (40/54) have undergone evaluation, either internally (14), by other organisations (13) or a combination of both (4).
+The majority of the projects (45/54) received funding from various sources, predominantly from public bodies, followed by the private and charity sector (Table 11).

+Project Evaluation

+The majority of projects (40/54) have undergone evaluation.
+Some of these evaluations have been undertaken internally (14), and some by other organisations (13) or a combination of both (4).
+Three projects: Iceberg Transformation ABUHB; Jig-so; Family Support/Family Centres have been evaluated by educational institutions; Cardiff University, Swansea University and Bangor University respectively.
+Four projects have been evaluated by the Welsh Government (Youth Justice Blueprint, Healthy Image Project, N.E.W.
+MST Cymru and Stepping Stones, North Wales).

 Most projects evaluated by the provider take the form of a survey or questionnaire, staff appraisals and reflections, organisation evaluations and reviews, board of trustee reports or annual audits.
+Two respondents (EMPHASIS and CYCA) mention that they must provide evaluations for funders while another project (Wales Domestic Abuse Service) noted that they would like to undertake an external evaluation but do not have the funds.

-Evaluations often use recognised scales or measurement tools including the Warwick Edinburgh Wellbeing Scale and the Canadian Occupational Performance Measure.
+Evaluations often use recognised scales or measurement tools, these include the Warwick Edinburgh Wellbeing Scale, HACT and the Canadian Occupational Performance Measure, Rosenberg Self-Esteem or Theory of Change processes.
+To measure 'wellbeing', scales such as CORE-34 were used (Adult Community Mental Health Services).

-Projects such as Stepping Stones, The Gap Wales, Communities for Work and Flying Start assess success on outputs around work, education, qualifications, training and skills.
-Other projects use measures of success based on project aims.
-Baby in Mind assesses successful outcomes as the reduction of the risk of children entering the care system, the Fire Setter Intervention Scheme uses a reduction of crime statistics and Pobl Clarewood, a successful move to permanent accommodation.
+For projects such as Stepping Stones, The Gap Wales, Communities for Work and Flying Start, success is based on outputs around work, education, qualifications, training and skills.
+Other projects use measures of success based on project aims; Baby in Mind assesses successful outcomes as the reducing the risk of children entering the care system; the Fire Setter Intervention Scheme uses a reduction of crime statistics and Pobl Clarewood, a successful move to permanent accommodation.
 Other projects use measures such as 'distance travelled' or 'mapping success' over time; other measures include seeing children develop and reach their full potential; children and parents thriving, and happy and motivated staff.